UberDever/crosslingual-analysis/evaluation/Example 5/README.md

-# Example 4
+# Example 5

 Golang service connects to a local database and processes data to serve clients with information about the weather.

-For a sake of simplicity database is simple file, but can also be a mongodb or some database with connection string.
+For a sake of simplicity database is simple file, but can also be a mongodb or some database with a connection string.

 ## Required environment